 8. Johnny Unitas

 Drafted in the ninth round by the Pittsburgh Steelers in 1955, Johnny Unitas was cut before he ever played.
-He then played semi-pro football for $6 a game before the Baltimore Colts recognized his talent and signed him back into the big leagues.
+He then played semi-pro football for $6 a game before the Baltimore Colts recognized his talent and signed him back into the big league.
 Unitas went on to become the greatest quarterback of his generation and one of the most celebrated athletes of all time.
 He played for 18 seasons, threw 290 touchdowns, piled up 40,239 passing yards, was named MVP three times in 10 Pro Bowl appearances and won Super Bowl V.

 Lost More Than $5.3 Million